 Though typically associated with the holidays, 67% of businesses give corporate gifts throughout the year and 95% of British bosses see it as a crucial part of business strategy.
 Though it isn’t essential and many strong business relationships can be founded on the guarantee of good quality work alone, most businesses see gifting as an extra bonus and a show of gratitude for the relationship fostered over the past year.

-5 top tips to corporate gifting in 2019
+5 top tips to corporate gifting

 Once you’ve figured out whether you want to send corporate gifts to clients or staff for the holidays, there are some key considerations which will ensure you don’t accidentally sour relationships, get into misunderstandings or get caught out by HMRC unwittingly.